130+ Hobbies to List on a Resume (Examples & Guide)

 Here are a few examples of hobbies to put on a resume that convey a breadth of skills and professionalism across a range of industries and roles:

-• Community involvement: Displaying community service hobbies on a resume demonstrates that you are committed to helping others and can work with people from various backgrounds.
+- Community involvement: Showcasing community service demonstrates that you are committed to helping others and can work with people from various backgrounds.
+It also provides an opportunity to highlight your project-management skills.

-• Professional affiliations: If you are actively involved in a job-relevant professional organization, industry association or informal group tied to your desired job title or career, then add those interests to your resume.
+- Professional affiliations: If you are actively involved in a job-relevant professional organization, industry association, or informal group related to your desired job title or career, add those interests to your resume.

-Including hobbies on your resume can help boost your job application if you lack certain professional skills required for a job or professional experience in a particular field.
+Including hobbies on your resume can help bolster your job application if you lack certain professional skills required for a job or direct experience in a particular field.

 Hobbies and interests on a resume work best when they are directly related to the job requirements and the company or team culture.